chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * One option is to use a VST or Audio Unit plugin:
 	* Load a plugin as described in [Plugin Management Tools].
 	* Configure the Concert Keyboardist audio output using "Audio and Midi Settings" in [Settings Tools].
-* The other option for sound is to send midi messages to a software synthesizer or "Digital Audio Workstation" (DAW) on your computer, or an attached hardware synthesizer.
+* The other way to produce sound is to send midi messages to a software synthesizer or "Digital Audio Workstation" (DAW) on your computer, or an attached hardware synthesizer.
 	* The easiest option on a Mac is GarageBand which is free and has a wide range of sounds to choose from.
 GarageBand automatically receives midi messages from all midi output on your system so it automatically receives from the Concert Keyboardist default output.
 	* To set up with GarageBand:
 	    * Download and install GarageBand.